mr-keep-it-simple/slate/source/notes.md

  - Add warning to not hard code password into code (use warning alert)

  - Add password argument for media Upload function

+ - Background image
+ - Add password to Save function - DONE
+ - Document how to include the CloudStore class.
+One example from a HTML page.
+Move cloud = new CloudStore( "<YOUR_CLOUDSTORE_KEY>" ) into this part
+    - remove on other examples - DONE
+  - change console.warn to console.error - DONE
+  - Merge function:
+    The Merge function recursively merges values passed with the source object, replacing any existing data and adding new data.
+Also supports arrays.
+    - remove other bullet points - DONE
+  - Change format of 'cloud.List( "steve", callback )' - should appear as code line - DONE
+  - Update CloudStore class:
+    - Use fetch in SendData method (replace httprequest with sendData)
+    - Use camelCase for method names
+    - Copy RateCheck code to top of all blocks

+ -
+ -

 ===================

 ## DONE